nickhodge/SharpSimpleNLG/README.md

 # SharpSimpleNLG
 SharpSimpleNLG is a C# port of the [University of Aberdeen *simplenlg* project](https://github.com/simplenlg/simplenlg).
 All thanks and acknowledgement for hard work goes to this team.

+> Please note that this port is behind the most current original *simplenlg* project.

 ## NuGet
 [SharpSimpleNLG](https://nuget.org/packages/SharpSimpleNLG)